Property Tax Protection Program

 Hidalgo Property Tax Protests - by Value and Property Type

-Hidalgo County set records in 2023 with $25.08 billion in value being contested.
-This included $8.04 billion in single family homes and $9.98 billion in commercial property.
+Hidalgo County set records in 2024 with $24.94 billion in value being contested.
+This included $7.46 billion in single family homes and $10.20 billion in commercial property.
 This means that people are both using their right to protest and that the Hidalgo County Appraisal District (HCAD) is giving them a reason to do so thanks to unfair taxes and unequal appraisals.
-Enroll in O’Connor’s Property Tax Protection Program™ today and take the fight to HCAD every year when you protest your taxes annually.
+Enroll in O’Conner’s Property Tax Protection Program™ today and take the fight to HCAD every year when you protest your taxes annually.
 There is no charge to join, and you will pay from your tax savings if you win that year.
 Enroll, relax, and save.

 Total Parcels and Total Protests Hidalgo CADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.